24Ryou/Codewars/codewars.md

 ```
 # Opposites Attract
 Timmy & Sarah think they are in love, but around where they live, they will only know once they pick a flower each.
 If one of the flowers has an even number of petals and the other has an odd number of petals it means they are in love.

-Write a function that will take the number of petals of each flower and return true if they are in love and false if they aren't.Timmy & Sarah think they are in love, but around where they live, they will only know once they pick a flower each.
-If one of the flowers has an even number of petals and the other has an odd number of petals it means they are in love.

 Write a function that will take the number of petals of each flower and return true if they are in love and false if they aren't.
 ```py